sedroche/proposals/auth/developer-single-sign-on-across-mobile-services.md

 # Abstract

-This document outlines a proposal for Single Sign On across Mobile Services & Mobile Enabled Services provisioned on OpenShift.
+This document outlines a proposal for single sign-on across Mobile Services & Mobile Enabled Services provisioned on OpenShift.
 This proposal is *not* intended as a feature for end users of Mobile Apps.
 It *is* intended as a development time feature for Mobile developers.

 ## Terms